Alexis Guerrera

 Alexis Raúl Guerrera (born 2 February 1971) is an Argentine teacher and politician.
+Since 2023, he has been a member of the Buenos Aires Province Chamber of Deputies, a position he previously held from 2019 to 2020.
+Since 2024 he has also served as the Chamber's president.

 He was Minister of Transport of Argentina from 2021 to 2022, in the cabinet of President Alberto Fernández; he was appointed following the death of his predecessor, Mario Meoni, in a car accident on 23 April 2021.
-He previously served as president of Trenes Argentinos Infraestructura, a state-owned subsidiary of Ferrocarriles Argentinos.

-Guerrera also previously served as intendente (mayor) of his hometown of General Pinto from 2003 to 2019.
+Guerrera also previously served as intendente (mayor) of his hometown of General Pinto from 2003 to 2019, and as president of Trenes Argentinos Infraestructura, a state-owned subsidiary of Ferrocarriles Argentinos.
 A former member of the Justicialist Party and the Front for Victory, Guerrera joined the Renewal Front in 2016.

 Early life and career

 Guerrera was born on 2 February 1971 in General Pinto, a partido in the North-west of Buenos Aires Province.
 In his youth he joined the Justicialist Party's Peronist Youth, becoming the secretary-general of the General Pinto Peronist Youth aged 25.
 He served as a member of the General Pinto city council and, in 2003, Guerrera became intendente (mayor) of General Pinto as a member of the Front for Victory coalition.

 In 2016, Guerrera joined the Renewal Front led by Sergio Massa.
 In 2019, as a member of the newly formed Frente de Todos (of which the Renewal Front is part), Guerrera was elected as a member of the Buenos Aires Province Chamber of Deputies in the Fourth Electoral Section.

 In 2020, Guerrera was appointed president of Trenes Argentinos Infraestructura (also known as ADIF, a state-owned train infrastructure company), succeeding Ricardo Lissalde.
 Following the death of Transport Minister Mario Meoni in a car accident on 23 April 2021, Guerrera was appointed as the new Minister of Transport of Argentina on 3 May 2021.